Questions? We're here to help. Health advisors on staff. Call us toll-free at (866) 947-6789.

 The human stomach, small intestine, and colon harbor a complex ecosystem of hundreds of different species of microorganisms, including both "good" bacteria which can help the digestive and immune systems, and "bad" microbiota which can impede and overtax them if they become overabundant.

 Many factors such as alcohol, dietary changes, medications, stress, and even aging can lead to dysbiosis, or an imbalance in the ratio of the different kinds of gut flora – resulting in symptoms such as upset stomach, diarrhea, constipation, fatigue, or difficulty concentrating.
-But that can be prevented or even reversed with the help of a prebiotic like Canadian Protein's 100% Premium Potato Starch, which supplies resistant starch – dietary fibres which we can't digest, but serve as nutrients to help the healthy bacteria flourish again.
+But that can be prevented or even reversed with the help of a high quality prebiotic which supplies resistant starch – dietary fibres which we can't digest, but serve as nutrients to help the healthy bacteria flourish again.
 This not only helps promote regularity, but also works to regulate blood glucose levels, reduce insulin resistance, and provide a glucose-independent source of energy (by increasing the production of a short chain fatty acid called Butyrate).

 Potato starch was the subject of a human clinical trial led by a clinical microbiologist at the University of Manitoba's St. Boniface Research Centre, which found that resistant starch significantly increased the amount of good bacteria (specifically, Bifidobacterium) in both elderly and middle aged test subjects compared to the placebo groups, and also significantly decreased the amount of Proteobacteria (Escherichia coli/Shigella) the elderly test group was suffering from, which reduced their constipation.